-The Michelin restaurant guide attributed its coveted stars this week based on rigorous criteria that most food critics call bread and circus.
-When evaluating cultural venues for accessibility, Ialso look at both the environment and its content.
+This week, the Michelin restaurant guide attributed its coveted stars based on rigorous criteria that most food critics call bread and circus.
+Similarly, when evaluating cultural venues for accessibility, I look at both the environment and its content.
 For example, if a restaurant appears convivial and its menu appetizing the dining experience is usually positive.
 There is always the exception where excellent food is served in a place, as the french say, ” ne paie pas de mine “.
 In other words, all effort went into the kitchen rather than the decor.
-So it follows that some cultural institutions build a ramp to meet disability requirements without considering what visitors might do inside or even understanding that all handicaps are not physical.
+So it follows that some cultural establishments build a ramp to meet disability requirements without considering what visitors might do inside or even understanding that all handicaps are not physical or even visible.

 The accessibility page on the website is in English but not as detailed as the French version.
 Both invite visitors to call or email to organise a tour adapted for specific needs and interests.
 In French, there are categories according to disability and suggestions for themed exhibits and demonstrations particularly suited and accessible with appropriate supports for example to reserve a French sign language interpreter.